IBM/serverless-home-automation/README.md

 <img src="/images/service_create.png" data-canonical-src="/images/service_create.png" width="700" height="450" style="margin-left: auto; margin-right: auto;" />
 </p>

-* **Assistant**
+* **Watson Assistant**

 The [Watson Assistant](https://www.ibm.com/watson/developercloud/conversation.html) service is used to analyze natural language and determine which action(s) to take based on the user input.
 There are two main concepts to understand here.
 The first are referred to as "Intents", which determine what the user would like the application to do.
 Next, we have "Entities", which provide context of where the intent should be applied.
 To keep things simple, we have two intents, one is titled "turnoff", the other "turnon".
 Next, we have 3 entities, which are household devices that we'd like to turn off and on in this case.
-This pre-trained data model can be uploaded to the provisioned Assistant service through the UI.
+This pre-trained data model can be uploaded to the provisioned Watson Assistant service through the UI.
 To initiate the upload, login to the IBM Cloud console.
 Next select the Watson Assistant service, and then the button titled "Launch Tool".

 * **Watson IoT Platform**